anastaceos/CyberSquatter/README.md

 ```
 ### Required Options?

 At a minimum, you need a domains file with at least one domain in it.
-By default, the script will look for domains.txt.
 If your file has a different name, pass -d <filename>.
 TLD file is optional; if present and non-empty, it will create domain expansions.

 ### Mode: Serial vs. Parallel